perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ```
 tcache bin 0x20 ->  0x404078
 ```
-Now when we play anothers song of size 0, the heap manager will give us `0x404078`!
+Now if we play another song of size 0, the heap manager will give us `0x404078`!

 ## Now let's use like every gdb add-on ever